johnhanlon86/hoffice/README.md

 ***Pro Tip!
 Go to Extensions on the side bar menu and download GitLens!

+Action List:

+1. Hide checkout button when cart is empty.
+Add logic for this - wrap the ruby/html in an if/else statement?
+2. Stop order number increasing when refreshing page.
+3. Add guest cart/checkout to cart controller - @user = User.find(guest.id)?

 This README would normally document whatever steps are necessary to get the application up and running.